kavdiev/possum/doc/install.rst

   You just installed Django's auth system, which means you don't have any superusers defined.
-  Would you like to create one now? (yes/no): yes Username (Leave blank to use 'pos'): my_login
+  Would you like to create one now? (yes/no): yes Username (Leave blank to use 'pos'): demo
-  E-mail address: my.login@example.org
+  E-mail address: demo@possum-software.org
   Password:
   Password (again):
   Superuser created successfully.